pacopedraza/HackflightSim/README.md

 ## Toolchain

-You will need Unreal Engine 4 (UE4) and Visual Studio Community.
-We are attempting to use the latest versions of both, which as the time of this writing are UE 4.18.1 and Visual Studio Community 2017.
+You will need Unreal Engine 4 (UE4).
+We are attempting to use the latest version, which as of the time of this writing is UE4.18.1.

+Windows users will need Visual Studio Community (we're using the latest version, 2017).
 If you don't have UE4 or Visual Studio 2017 installed, these [instructions](https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/#visualstudio2017users) will help get you started.
 If you've already been using C++ to develop video games with older versions of these tools (Visual Studio 2015, UE 4.16), we recommend sticking with those, as we've found that the differences between Visual Studio 2015 and 2017 can cause problems for UE4 if you're not careful (inability to generate a .sln file from a .uproject file, inability to compile source code, etc.).

+Linux users should follow these [instructions)[https://wiki.unrealengine.com/Building_On_Linux].

 # Launching HackflightSim